tejaswinin5/GetVeggiesFruits-Android-Project/README.md

 ![3](https://user-images.githubusercontent.com/42948603/55750112-36f86f00-5a08-11e9-92c1-92243ccf1adc.PNG)

-This is an items page which contains the list of items that are used to select the required items to increase the number by one and also have an options to know the description the fruits and veggies.
+This is an items page which contains the list of items that are used to select the required items to increase the number by one LB and also have an options to know the description the fruits and veggies.

 ![4](https://user-images.githubusercontent.com/42948603/55750135-48da1200-5a08-11e9-8764-7bcc0e209dcf.PNG)